houdiniproject/houdini/README.md

 These include:

-* PostgreSQL 12
+* PostgreSQL 11
 * NodeJS 12 LTS
-* Ruby 2.6.2 (NOTE: the default of Ruby 2.7.1 in Debian will likely function but you will receive a ton of deprecation warnings from Ruby)
+* Ruby 2.6.6 (NOTE: the default of Ruby 2.7.1 in Debian should function but you will receive a ton of deprecation warnings from Ruby)

-* RVM (optional, simplifies managing multiple ruby versions)
+There a few optional tools which make working on Houdini easiter
+* Ruby Version Manager (RVM) - RVM makes it simple to switch between versions of Ruby for different projects.
+Additionally, you can use different "gemsets" per version so you can separate the state of a set of different projects.
+It will also switch versions at the console when you change to a directory for an project prepared for RVM, like Houdini.
+* Automatic Version Switching for Node (AVN) - similar to RVM, AVN makes it simple to switch between versions of Node.
+When properly configured, it automatically switches version at the console whe you change to a directory for a project prepared for AVN, like Houdini.

 #### One-time setup